The Fell Pony Museum: 17th century

 One Fell pony has earned fame in an unusual way.

 This is a high quality pony, Tebay Vespa, working for the TV programme "Janet's Progress" which dramatised the story of a Quaker woman from the Howgill area, whose small grandchildren were taken away down to London, went to find them with a Fell pony.
 In the story, she brought them back in the pony's panniers.
-We have applied the Museum's panniers so you can see how they would have looked.
+We have applied the Museum's panniers to this photograph so you can see how they might have looked.
 The pony wears a breast collar to stop the load sliding backwards

 Medieval and later Friesians

 Friesian horses were known in England in medieval times (see "Horses in Cumbrian Medieval Romances"); they were popular carriage horses in the late 16th C; and Friesian horses accompanied Dutch engineers into Norfolk and Lincolnshire during the drainage of the Fen country in the 17th C. These horses are said to have influenced the Norfolk trotter, and the Old English Black (later the Shire).
-If there is any Friesian influence at all in the Fell breed, then it may really have come in modern rather than Roman times.
-However, if this is the case, it came very circuitously indeed, via a few 19th C breedings, that traced back through Norfolk and Yorkshire cobs, to the horses of East Anglia, and thence to the Dutch imports.
+Up to that time they were draught horses, a strong working type, not the high steppers of today.

 References for these readings are on the Thanks page.